xeoncross/mid/README.md

 Consider a form that needs to be rendered on first load + some select lists or other data provided by the handler.
 Validation only applies on a subsequent POST request, but we would still need the extra data provided by the handler.

+## Solution

+Validation defaults to returning JSON objects on failure (never calling the handler).
+However, if a `NOJSON` function/property is defined on the struct then we call the handler providing the results of the validation and let it run normally.